A NEW KIND OF WRITERS CONFERENCE

 We are writers ourselves, and strove to create new kind of program--an alternative to the conference or the Creative Writing MFA that is affordable, better, leaner.
 At TWH, each writer receives personal attention and is given practical approaches to navigating the publishing industry.
-Before arrival in NYC for the conference on site, TWH Editors read each target manuscript twice.
-TWH Editors also work to connect writers with publishing opportunities.
+Before arrival in NYC for the conference on site, our team reads each target manuscript.
+We also work to connect writers with publishing opportunities.